BOINC/boinc-autodock-vina/README.md

 - `-t` - triplet of the target platform.
 Available values: `x64-linux-static`, `x64-osx-static`, `x64-windows-static`, `x86-windows-static`.
 Default on linux is `x64-linux-static`, on windows is `x64-windows-static`.
 There is no default value for OSX.
 - `-nb` - perform no build (only unit-tests will be executed).
 If no unit-tests were build, script will fail with an error.
 - `-nt` - run no tests after build.
 - `-occ` - path to the OpenCppCoverage tool.
 If not specified, script will run unit-tests with no coverage report.
-This is windows specific option nad will be ignored on any other OS.
+This is windows specific option and will be ignored on any other OS.

 ### Examples: